 1. Acknowledge and Understand the Change

 Acknowledging that change is constant would be a good start.
 This helps us understand that we cannot avoid changes in life, whether it’s a personal one or in the workplace.
 Going along with life’s flow and accepting that changes are usually out of our control will make it easier to accept.

 Additionally, assessing first the accompanying benefits or improvements of an impending change may also put things in perspective.
 Understanding the rationale on why changes have to happen and how these can make ways or routines far better than before may lead to appreciating the change.
 Given this, resistance to change can be lessened or minimised if details of the upcoming change are laid out in the open with complete transparency.

 Appreciating the gains and advantages of a forthcoming change leads to better understanding it.
 Carefully evaluating the purpose and the potential gains before avoiding change is a huge step.
 This will take a lot of practice and courage to master.

 There are practical ways that you can learn to appreciate and welcome change minimising worry and anxiety:

-- When any change is impending, rather than reacting right away, try to research and evaluate the relevant information first, such as the reasons for the change.
-Determine and weigh up on the pros and cons of the change.
-After doing a thorough evaluation, it can usually yield to more gains than loss.
+● When any change is impending, rather than reacting right away, try to research and evaluate the relevant information first, such as the reasons for the change.
+Determine and weigh upon the pros and cons of the change.
+After doing a thorough evaluation, it can usually yield more gains than losses.

-- Give change a shot.
-Change can allow more opportunity to present itself.
-Change is not always for the betters but then failures can be a take off point for lessons learned.
+● Give change a shot.
+Change can allow more opportunities to present itself.
+Change is not always for the betters but then failures can be a take-off point for lessons learned.
 Failures should not prevent us from growing and progressing, but instead, it should pave the way to flourish and thrive.

 Implementing changes in an organisation is not easy, but it can be done.
-Mrs. V can help you and the organisation as you lead towards change.
-You can reach out to Scarlett Vespa to learn more.
+MRS V can help you and the organisation as you lead towards change.